Khanith

-Khanith (also spelled Khaneeth or referred to as Xanith; خنيث) denotes a person assigned male at birth who occupies an intermediate "third gender" between male and female.
+Khanith (also spelled Khaneeth or referred to as Xanith; خنيث) is a term originating from the Arabian Peninsula to denote a person assigned male at birth who occupies an intermediate "third gender" between male and female.
 Their mannerisms and behaviors fall between the socially constructed roles for men and women.

 Dress

 Khanith individuals wear clothing that blends elements of both traditional men's and women's styles.
-They typically wear the ankle-length tunic associated with men, but cinch it tightly around their waist in a manner more typical of women’s fashion.
+They typically wear the ankle-length tunic associated with men, but cinch it tightly around their waist in a manner more typical of women's fashion.
 While men usually dress in plain white garments and women in brightly colored, patterned attire, khanith opt for unpatterned, colored clothing.
 Hairstyles also reflect this blend.
 Where men keep their hair short, women wear it long, and khanith maintain it at a medium length.
 Men tend to comb their hair straight back, women style it diagonally from a center parting, whereas khanith comb theirs forward from a side parting and oil it similarly to women.

 Rights and social liberties

 As khanith individuals are assigned male at birth, maintain their male genitalia, and have masculine names that are used with masculine grammatical gender forms, khanith individuals have all the same rights as a man under Islamic jurisprudence.
 They are allowed to worship in mosques with men, and can move freely outside of their homes.
 However, because khanith are not considered men socially, they are not allowed to sit down in public or play instruments that are associated with men.

 Further, in Omani society, men and women are strictly segregated and women are secluded under purdah.
 As khanith is an intermediate gender, with their appearance judged by feminine beauty standards, they are classed with women in many social aspects.
 They are allowed to visit women and walk with them in the street, unlike men.
 They also perform tasks culturally associated with women such as cooking and housekeeping.
 Additionally, during festive occasions, khanith participate alongside women in singing and dancing.
 They may also serve as matchmakers, facilitating connections between men and women.
-Notably, they hold a unique cultural role: only khanith, never other men, are permitted to see a bride’s face on her wedding night.
+Notably, they hold a unique cultural role: only khanith, never other men, are permitted to see a bride's face on her wedding night.